Useful things to know about recursion

 6.2 Early return/short-circuiting

 Early return/short-circuiting is a technique used across many kinds of recursive algorithms (it applies to both traversal and reduction/search kinds).
-The general idea is to cease execution as soon as a success condition is met, or to avoid wasted work (pruning in backtracking is one such use of early return/short-circuiting).
+The general idea is to cease execution as soon as a success condition is met, and to avoid wasted work (pruning in backtracking is one such use of early return/short-circuiting).
 Examples of the former include algorithms such as binary search (where we return as soon as we find the target value) and path finding in graph traversal (stop as soon as you reach the target node).

 6.3 Include/exclude

-Include/exclude is an incredibly useful technique.
+Include/exclude1 is an incredibly useful technique.
 The pattern is a form of binary recursion (we usually, though not always, have two recursive calls).
 The idea is to recursively process the input data one element at a time, by either including or excluding the foremost value.
 When the input data is a list this is easy, it’s just the head of the list (the first element).

 A good example to demonstrate this technique is finding which numbers from a list sum together to produce a given target value.